ChandraRebba/mule4-zstd-compressor/README.md

 This Mule extension provides operations to compress and decompress data using the Zstandard (Zstd) algorithm.
 Zstandard is a fast lossless compression algorithm, targeting real-time compression scenarios at zlib-level and better compression ratios.

+Zstandard, or zstd as short version, is a fast lossless compression algorithm, targeting real-time compression scenarios at zlib-level and better compression ratios.
+It's backed by a very fast entropy stage, provided by Huff0 and FSE library.

 ## Operations

 The extension provides two main operations: